lg550055/data-structures-and-algorithms/python/array-binary-search/README.md

 ![Whiteboard solution](./array-binary-search.png)

 ## Approach & Efficiency
-Binary search is a well-established O(N logN) algorithm.
+Binary search is a well-established O(logN) algorithm.
 I guess it's roots are in the common sense apporach of narrowing the search space by spliting it in half.

-### Big O: O(N logN) time and O(N) space
+### Big O: O(logN) time and O(N) space

 ---